UN World Water Development Report

-The United Nations World Water Development Report (UN WWDR) is a global report that provides an authoritative and comprehensive assessment of the world’s freshwater resources.
-It is produced annually by the UNESCO World Water Assessment Programme (WWAP) and published by UNESCO on behalf of UN-Water.
+The United Nations World Water Development Report (WWDR) is a global report that provides an authoritative, comprehensive assessment of the world’s freshwater resources.
+It is produced annually by the UNESCO World Water Assessment Programme and published by UNESCO on behalf of UN-Water.

-The report examines how the world’s water resources are being managed and addresses the diverse water challenges faced by different regions around the globe.
-It highlights pressing global water issues such as access to clean water and sanitation, while also exploring cross-cutting topics like energy, climate change, agriculture, and urban growth.
-Additionally, the report offers recommendations for managing freshwater resources in a more sustainable manner.
+The report examines the ways that the world's water resources are being managed and the varied water problems that different regions of the world are experiencing.
+It takes a close look at growing water problems worldwide, such as access to clean water and sanitation, and the cross-cutting issues which affect them, such as: energy, climate change, agriculture, and urban growth.
+The report also offers recommendations on how freshwater resources could be managed more sustainably.

-The content of the report is the result of collaboration among various UN agencies that make up UN-Water, alongside contributions from governments, international organizations, non-governmental organizations, and other stakeholders.
+The content of the report comes from the coordinated efforts of 26 UN agencies that make up UN-Water, working with governments, international organizations, non-governmental organizations and other stakeholders.

-From 2003 through to 2012, the UN WWDR was produced and released every three years, following a comprehensive approach.
-As of 2014, the UN WWDR transformed into an annual, thematic report, focused on a different strategic water issue each year.
-Starting with the fourth edition in 2012, the WWDR has incorporated a gender perspective to align with UNESCO’s priorities, dedicating chapters or sections specifically to discuss the significance of gender issues in water management.

-The following table outlines the key themes explored in the UN WWDR from 2003 through 2025: